andreazangheri/github-dark-fusion/README.md

 You'll need to reapply the stylesheet when GitHub Desktop updates.
 Try opening the devtools console and hitting <kbd>↑</kbd> + <kbd>Enter</kbd>.
-(If that doesn't work you can come back here and see if the code is updated, or if it's deprecated because they've finally added a dark mode.)

-## TODO

-- pull in the rest of the changes by @ObserverOfTime
-	- what is (or was) `#configure-git-user .commit-list-example`? (and does it need styling?)
-- `.pull-request-tab .count` (the `background` is hardcoded, but uses CSS variable for text color, tisk tisk)
-- fix missing border at top of branches dropdown (`.branches-container > .tab-bar { border-top: var(--base-border); }`)

-## Thanks

-Thanks to @ObserverOfTime for improved cross platform compatibility in the install script and higher contrast colors for the code highlighting in diffs